© Crown copyright 2017

 6. Customer Surveys

 The FHI want to provide all of our customers with excellent service.
-To check this, regular feedback is gathered using 3 different surveys:
+To check this, regular feedback is requested by using 3 different surveys:

-- Paper survey - this is sent to operators who don’t respond to the electronic survey or who don’t have email addresses.
+- A paper survey is sent to operators who don’t respond to the electronic survey or who don’t have email addresses.
 These surveys are undertaken in July and December.

 7. Service charter

-Below is a breakdown of the FHI’s performance against its targets in the service charter.
+Below is a breakdown of our performance against targets in our service charter.

 |Overall compliance rate within target||98%|

-A full breakdown of the FHI’s performance under the service charter is available in Issue 15 of Finfish News.
+A full breakdown of the FHI’s performance under the service charter is available in Finfish News.